JFtechOfficial/ultimate-ambilight-setup/README.md

 sudo nano ~/ultimate-ambilight-setup/Hyperion_effects/clock.json
 ```
 * Get [your OpenWeatherMap API key](http://openweathermap.org/appid)
-* Modify the `owmAPIkey` value pasting your API key (you can use the same API key in the Kodi Weather app)
+* Modify the `owmAPIkey` value pasting your API key (you can use the same API key in the Kodi Weather app btw)
 * Get [your coordinates](https://www.whataremycoordinates.com/)
 * Modify both `latitude` and `longitude` values pasting your own latitude and longitude
 * Modify the `offset` value to match your LED setup